waltherjj/awesome-vue/README.md

 _Integrate with services or other frameworks_

+- [vue-postgrest](https://github.com/technowledgy/vue-postgrest) - Vue.js integration for postgREST: flexible, powerful and easy to use.
 - [vue-disqus](https://github.com/ktquez/vue-disqus) - Vue component to integrate Disqus comments in your application, with support for SPA.
 - [vue-youtube-embed](https://github.com/kaorun343/vue-youtube-embed) - Vue.js and YouTube.
 - [vue-add-to-calendar](https://github.com/nicolasbeauvais/vue-add-to-calendar) - A Vue.js component that provides "Add to Calendar" functionality, works with Vue 2.X.